-Your physician will prescribe a blood thinner Medication should be taken at the same time each day.
-(You may be on a blood thinner for four weeks or longer.)
+Your surgeon will prescribe a blood thinner after surgery, which you should take at the same time each day.
+You may be on a blood thinner for two to four weeks.

 While on a blood thinner, there are precautions you should know.
 Because your blood will take longer than normal to clot, you will need to watch for bleeding.
 Here is a list of what to look for every day: